21 Computer Science (CS) CV Examples For 2025

 Poker simulation

-• Developed a full-stack web application enabling users to simulate and visualise the outcomes of poker hands against opponents with different playing styles, using the open-source cards.js on the front end.
+• Developed a full-stack web application enabling users to simulate and visualise the outcomes of poker hands against opponents with various playing styles, using open-source cards.js on the front end.

 • Utilised sci-kit learn in Python to simulate possible outcomes under different scenarios that the users chose